beling/book-pl/src/ch09-02-recoverable-errors-with-result.md

 instance of `Err` that contains more information about the kind of error that happened.

-We need to add to the code in listing 9-3 to take different actions depending on the value `File::open` returns.
+We need to add to the code in Listing 9-3 to take different actions depending on the value `File::open` returns.
 Listing 9-4 shows one way to handle the `Result` using a basic tool, the `match` expression that we discussed in Chapter 6.

-<span class="filename">Plik: src/main.rs</span>
+<span class="filename">Filename: src/main.rs</span>

 ```rust,should_panic
 {{#rustdoc_include ../listings/ch09-error-handling/listing-09-04/src/main.rs}}